List of Fast & Furious characters: Zizi

-Fast & Furious 6
+Antagonists introduced in Fast & Furious 6

 Owen Shaw

-Owen Shaw is a paramilitary-trained criminal mastermind.
-Formerly with the Special Air Service (the special ops of the British Army), Shaw has assembled a team of mercenaries, including Letty, to rob high-tech devices worth billions in the black market in Fast & Furious 6.
+Owen Shaw is a mercenary and criminal mastermind.
+Having formerly served in the British SAS at the rank of major, Shaw has assembled a team of mercenaries, including Letty, to rob high-tech devices worth billions in the black market in Fast & Furious 6.
 He was hired by Cipher to steal parts and assemble them to make "Nightshade", which can shut down power to any country.
-This brings him into conflict with Agent Hobbs, who recruits Dom and his team to hunt Shaw down.
+This brings him into conflict with Luke Hobbs, who recruits Dom and his team to hunt Shaw down.
 While trying to escape on the plane with the chip, Dom stops him, and Shaw is thrown out of the plane before it crashes.
+It is also revealed during the film that he was working with Fast & Furious main antagonist Arturo Braga, having helped the latter escape custody and hide his true identity, making him the overarching antagonist of that film.

 In Furious 7, it is revealed that Shaw survived his injuries but is still in a coma.
-Deckard Shaw, his older brother, visits him and promises to get vengeance on the team who did this to him.

 In The Fate of the Furious, Shaw is shown to have fully recovered and is rescued from prison by his mother, thanks to information from Dom.
-Owning Dom, Owen and Deckard team up in saving Dominic's baby son from Cipher aboard her plane.
+Owing Dom, Owen and Deckard team up in saving Dominic's baby son from Cipher aboard her plane.

-In Hobbs & Shaw, it is revealed that Owen and Deckard have a younger sister named Hattie.

-Shaw is portrayed by Luke Evans.
+Owen Shaw is portrayed by Luke Evans.
 Originally the role was earmarked for Jason Statham, who would later join the franchise in the sequel as Hattie and Owen's older brother Deckard Shaw, making him the middle child.

 Lin describes him as "an antagonist that's worthy of Dominic Toretto" and "that had the opposite philosophy to Dom.
 Dom often goes with trusting his gut, whereas Shaw is more about the analytics where there is no room for weakness."